ENGLISH COCKER SPANIEL

-The English Cocker Spaniel is a happy and affectionate medium-sized dog breed with an easygoing demeanour.
+The English Cocker Spaniel is a happy and affectionate medium-sized dog breed with an easygoing demeanor.
 He’s playful, trainable, and super friendly but a little reserved around strangers and some other dogs.
 Also known as gundogs or bird dogs, this dog breed is confident in the field and pleasant at home.
 Most families admire the English Cocker due to its captivating great looks.

 Spaniels have existed for centuries as far back as the era of Shakespeare.
 In the 1600s, all spaniels were categorized together.
 The bigger ones were used for the springing game (water spaniels), while the tiny ones (land spaniels) were used for flushing out birds.

 English Cockers are classified as land spaniels and were bred to hunt gamebirds.
 The Spaniel Club in England was formed in 1885, and it created the breed standards for the English Cocker.